Why You Act That Way When Someone Gets Close

 Response to Relationship Stress

-When relationships get challenging, your attachment system activates survival strategies learned in childhood.
-Secure people tend to address problems directly and maintain connection.
-Anxious attachers might become hyper-focused on the relationship, seeking constant contact or reassurance.
-Avoidant individuals often withdraw or minimize the importance of the relationship.
-Disorganized attachers might alternate between desperate attempts to connect and complete emotional shutdown.
+When a relationship gets hard, the attachment system activates the survival strategies you learned in childhood.
+Secure people tend to move toward the problem and toward the other person.
+Anxious attachers can become hyper-focused on the relationship, seeking constant contact until they know it's OK.
+Avoidant attachers often withdraw or minimize how much the relationship matters.
+Disorganized attachers may swing between reaching for connection and shutting down entirely.

 Trust and Intimacy Patterns

-Your attachment style affects how quickly you trust others and how comfortable you are with emotional and physical intimacy.
-It influences whether you assume people will be there for you, how much of yourself you're willing to reveal, and how you interpret your partner's need for space or closeness.
-Understanding these patterns can help you recognize when your attachment system is driving behaviors that might not serve your current relationship.
+Your attachment style influences how quickly you trust and how comfortable you are with emotional and physical closeness.
+It shapes what you assume about whether people will show up for you, how much of yourself you're willing to reveal, and how you interpret a partner's need for space or for more contact.
+Noticing this is what lets you catch the pattern in real time — before it drives a decision your current relationship doesn't actually call for.

 Self-Awareness Is the First Step